 This is a two-step application process.
-Letters of Intent (LOIs) submitted by the deadline will be reviewed for relevance and interest to The Preeclampsia Registry's Scientific Advisory Council and the Preeclampsia Foundation's Board of Directors.
+Letters of Intent (LOIs) submitted by the deadline will be reviewed for relevance and interest to the Preeclampsia Registry Advisory Council (PRAC) and the Preeclampsia Foundation's Board of Directors.
 Proposals of interest will be invited to submit full applications.
 Midnight (ET) is considered the deadline for each of the following key dates.

-- 1. Letters of Intent are to be submitted electronically via e-mail to PJPGrants@preeclampsia.org no later than September 1, 2021. - 2.
-Invitations to approved LOIs will be issued September 3, 2021. - 3.
-Full applications are to be submitted electronically no later than October 8, 2021. - 4.
-Proposals will be reviewed and funding decisions will be announced in December 2021 for commencement in 2022. - 5.
-Funding period: years 2022-2023.
+- Letters of Intent are to be submitted electronically via e-mail to PJPGrants@preeclampsia.org no later than Friday, August 30, 2024. - 2.
+Invitations to approved LOIs will be issued Thursday, September 5, 2024. - 3.
+Full applications are to be submitted electronically no later than Thursday, October 3, 2024. - 4.
+Proposals will be reviewed, and funding decisions will be announced Wednesday, December 11, 2024 for commencement in 2025. - 5.
+Funding period: years 2025-2026.
 Carry over is allowed with permission.